merly-ai/MP-CodeCheckBin-Windows/README.md

 Note that if you previously installed MP-CodeCheck but now have a product key, running the MerlyInstaller step will register the key, and is safe to be performed.

-You’re now ready to launch MP-CodeCheck
+You’re now ready to launch MP-CodeCheck!

 ## Folder Structure
 Prior to running inference and reviewing the results, let’s make sure the environment is set up correctly.
 To run MPCC, you’ll need the following three